What you should know in building secondary revenue suites

-First time home renovators would certainly benefit from the advice of Alliance Renovations as the permit, application, and inspection stages can be incredibly complicated.
-Alliance can take care of all the legal and construction work for you or they can help with individual aspects of the project.
+First time home renovators would undoubtedly benefit from the advice of Alliance Renovations as the permit, application, and inspection stages can be incredibly complicated.
+Alliance Renovations can take care of all the legal and construction work for you or they can help with individual aspects of the project.

-It’s important to note that Secondary Suites and Backyard Suites are different, and require slightly different legal processes.
-A Secondary Suite is part of your home, and a Backyard Suite is disconnected from the main house.
-Both of them, however, are self-contained dwelling units with their own bathrooms, bedrooms, and living spaces.
+It’s important to note that secondary suites and backyard suites are different, and require slightly different legal processes.
+A secondary suite is part of your home, and a backyard suite is disconnected from the main house.
+Both of them, however, are self-contained dwelling units with their bathrooms, bedrooms, and living spaces.

-Each type of zone has distinct rules regarding revenue suites, such as maximum sizes if it’s located in a basement or required private outdoor amenities or garage space for the tenant.
-Make sure you know exactly what’s delineated for your zone.
+Each type of zone has distinct rules regarding revenue suites; such as maximum sizes if it’s located in a basement or required private outdoor amenities or garage space for the tenant.
+Make sure you know what’s delineated for your zone.